hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 # The Blockchain Consensus Algorithm

-One of the properties that make blockchain so attractive is that any node/peer within the chain can create a transaction at any point in time and add it to the ledger.
+One of the properties that make the blockchain technology so attractive is that any node/peer within the chain can create a transaction at any point in time and add it to the ledger.
 But because there is no central authority coordinating the work of the peers, the problem now is how to ensures that all the peers have a consistent view of the ledger - that is they all agree on what transactions are in the ledger and what order the transactions were performed in.
 This is called the *blockchain consensus problem* and one of the main innovations of the blockchain technology is an algorithm or protocol that helps solve this.
+The particular consensus algorithm we look at is often called the Proof of Work based consensus algorithm because, as mentioned [previously](bc_proto_blockchain_ds.md) a cornerstone of this algorithm is the proof of work established when a block is created by solving a puzzle.

 Indeed, the [consensus problem](https://en.wikipedia.org/wiki/Consensus_(computer_science) is a general problem that shows up in all distributed systems and is considered to be very difficult to solve.
 Many different solutions have been proposed in the past and these have complementary strengths, and are applicable for different use cases.
 Which is another way of saying that no general solution to the consensus problem exists.
 The blockchain consensus algorithm in particular solves this problem for distributed ledgers by answering the following questions for each node: